Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 30.12.14  Fixed resizing of image which did not always work with FF (related to merged modification of batch-9 "Fix resizing problem in Firefox #17" at 27.08.14).
+If size has not been given in dialog, use (and display) default size of the image.
+Version: 1.5.6_0 [B551+30.12.2014].

 - 27.12.14  Fixed use of formats italic, bold and undeline inside display text of internal/external link.
 Version: 1.5.6_0 [B551+27.12.2014].

 - 23.12.14  Fixed handling of image link in case image file is not yet available in MW and link is edited in wysiwyg (=noimage.png is always considered internal link).
 Version: 1.5.6_0 [B551+++23.12.2014].